SyedUmairCodes/data-warehousing-bi/README.md

-# data-warehousing-bi
+# Data Warehousing for Business Intelligence

 Data Warehousing for Business Intelligence Specialization from University of Colorado Bolder.
+A 5-course specialization teaching both theory and practical skills.